Jemoka/blag/content/posts/KBhinverted_index.md

 And this is why we need the postings sorted.

 Typically, when you start, you'd like to start your searches on your smallest postings list.

+## phrase-query retrieval {#phrase-query-retrieval}

+[phrase-query retrieval](#phrase-query-retrieval) is the prcoess to process documents where an exact phrase appears.
+First index for the postings list of the entire phrase:

+then do the [Boolean Retrieval](#boolean-retrieval) iteratively---merge the phrases using AND queries first, then zoom into each document to merge their word positions, offset by one.

+{{< figure src="/ox-hugo/2024-02-28_10-19-09_screenshot.png" >}}